 One year on and we were on our way!
 Having travelled through Germany, Austria and Slovenia, the blistering July heat now beat down on the van.
 Before long, the fabulous waters of the Adriatic came into view.

 We were two and a half hours from our previous nights stop at Lake Bled, in Slovenia.
-Ready to enter Croatia, in a very long queue at the border control at Koper.
+Almost ready to enter Croatia, stuck in a very long queue at the border control at Koper.
 This was one large industrial looking town bordering Slovenia and Italy.